Ousha the Poet: Awards

-In 2010, she was awarded at the 11th Sharjah Festival of Classic Poetry and later won the Abu Dhabi award, presented by Sheikh Mohammed Bin Zayed Al Nahyan.
+In 2010, Ousha was awarded at the 11th Sharjah Festival of Classic Poetry and later won the Abu Dhabi award, presented by Sheikh Mohammed Bin Zayed Al Nahyan.
 In 2011 an annual award for female Emirati poets was established in her name and a section in her honour was dedicated in Dubai's Women's Museum.
 A biography of Ousha was published by Rafia Ghubash, the President of the Arabian Gulf University in Bahrain.
 She was awarded with Abu Dhabi Awards for her services in 2009.

 On 28 November 2022, she was celebrated with a Google Doodle.
 Google doodle image was illustrated by Abu Dhabi-based artist Reem Al Mazrouei.